solliancenet/Azure-Machine-Learning-Dev-Guide/data-acquisition-understanding/accessing-data.md

 ### Download

 To download folders and files, you use the `download()` method.
-For demonstration purposes, you will download the `crime-data` folder you uploaded in the steps above.
+For demonstration purposes, download the `crime-data` folder you uploaded in the steps above.

 For the parameters, the `target_path` is the local directory into which you want to download files.
 The `prefix` parameter defines the path to the folder in the blob container to download.
 If `prefix` is set to `None`, the entire contents of the storage container are downloaded.